 Apparently, Shawn routinely used Facebook data mining to give fake prophesies from stage, as well as sexually harassed some people, including some employees.

-I immediately thought of the welfare of Jeremy Butros and another acquaintance whom my husband and I got to know for a brief period in 2020.
+I immediately thought of the welfare of Jeremy Butros and another acquaintance, both of whom were working in Shawn Bolz’ ministry when we got to know them for a brief period in 2020.
 In the video below, he quietly and sadly confirms the accusations against Shawn.

-At the same time, I had decided to stop following Bolz Ministries in 2021, when Shawn launched a “prophetic politics” show in which he evaluated current political events and prophesied about future ones.
-Much like so many others on the prophetic stage, I found his words to be filled with a spirit of fear.
+At the same time, I had decided to stop following Bolz Ministries in 2021, when Shawn launched a “prophetic politics” show in which he evaluated current political events and prophesied about future ones on YouTube.
+Much like so many others on the prophetic stage during this period, I found his words to be filled with a spirit of fear.
+I was surprised because this spirit of fear and of politics didn’t fit with the spirit of the Translating God series, so I figured there was a mismatch somewhere.
 I couldn’t make it through the third episode, and I ended my following of his ministry.

 Bill Johnson, Kris Vallotton, Dann Farrelly – Bethel Church

-The Shawn Bolz scandal led to Bethel Church of Redding, California–possibly the most influential charismatic church on the planet–to issue a public apology.
-They acknowledged their role in giving Shawn a global platform, and repented for not publicly sharing the findings of their own investigation in 2019, which confirmed the allegations against him.
+The Shawn Bolz scandal led Bethel Church of Redding, California–possibly the most influential charismatic church on the planet–to issue a public apology.
+They acknowledged their role in giving Shawn a global platform, and repented (changed their heart) for not publicly sharing the findings of their own investigation in 2019, which confirmed the allegations against him.

 Again, I felt torn.
 I benefitted greatly from Bethel Church’s bethel.tv ministry in 2016-2018–my early days as a spirit-empowered believer.
 At the time, I found Bill Johnson’s teachings to be deep and wise.
 I also found Kris Vallotton’s teachings about women playing a full role church leadership to be healing.

-However, by 2020, after I married my husband, I felt God tell me that my time for learning from them was done.
-I heard the Holy Spirit say I was now called to develop an “elder’s view” of the church (in line with my husband’s calling), and my ability to benefit from Bethel Church’s teaching ended overnight.
+However, by 2020 (after I had been married to my husband for some time), I felt God tell me that my time for learning from Bethel Church was done.
+I heard the Holy Spirit say I was now called to develop an “elder’s view” of the church (in line with my husband’s calling), and my ability to benefit from Bethel Church’s teaching ended literally overnight.
 (It was a weird experience.)

 Todd White – Lifestyle Christianity

-As I dug into the allegations, I found out that the same person who made the whistleblower video about Shawn Bolz, made one about another person whose ministry I followed in my early days walking in the spirit: Todd White.
+As I dug into other allegations against charismatic leaders, I found out that Mike Winger, the same person who made the whistleblower video about Shawn Bolz, made video about another person whose ministry I followed in my early days walking in the spirit: Todd White.

-At the same time, when I heard Todd preach on a live stage at an Awaken Europe conference in 2017, the spirit in the air was… not right.
-He launched his sermon with cursing the witches in the room and telling everyone that the spirit of pride hates being called the spirit of pride… it was just… weird.
-Later, he publicly spoke out again inner healing–the act of cooperating with God for progressive healing of someone’s heart and mind from psychological wounds–and I was upset by his stance.
+At the same time, when I heard Todd preach on a live stage at an Awaken Europe conference later that same year, the spirit in the air felt… not right.
+He launched his sermon by cursing the witches in the room and telling everyone that the spirit of pride hates being called the spirit of pride… His demeanor was all about himself—not at all like he was portrayed in his YouTube channel.
+The whole thing was just… weird.
+A couple of years after that, he publicly spoke out against inner healing—the act of cooperating with God for progressive healing of someone’s heart and mind from psychological wounds—and I was very upset by his stance.
+I believed that he was setting people up to fail by telling them they have to just receive their healing and not take any responsibility for the work.
 I never followed his ministry after that.

 Other Charismatic Leaders

-In doing my research for this post, I discovered that other charismatic leaders whom I had heard of have fallen from grace over the past few years:
+In doing my research for this post, I continued to discover other charismatic leaders whom I had heard about have also fallen from grace over the past few years:

 - Mike Bickle